 FOR WRITERS: We are currently seeking rolling submissions of full length and short plays and musicals, from creators interested in developing lasting working relationships with our collective of artists.
-To be eligible for development, your piece must be unpublished and seeking development opportunities.
+To be eligible for development with PIC, your piece must be unpublished and actively seeking development opportunities.
+You do not have to have a fully completed draft to be considered.
+While we do accept submissions from any location, we highly value collaborating with local artists and prioritize writers and writing teams local to Western New England or able to travel to the area (when we are no longer in a pandemic.)
 Please review the "Mission" and "Values" sections to get a sense of the stories we are interested in telling.
 Have a piece you'd like to contribute?
-Get in touch.

 Rachel F. Hirsch and Sarah Marcus first met in 2015 and quickly bonded over their shared experience as Equity-actor-Brooklyn-to-Northampton transplants raising young kids.
 Over the years, they had many conversations about their passion for new plays and desire for more local opportunities for paid professional theater.
 Years of navigating the artistic landscape as parents of growing families also fueled Rachel and Sarah to seek parent-friendly work environments.

 Over the next four years, the pair explored and implemented various ways of gathering artists together that made space for these needs and desires.
 Rachel and Sarah found that, much like parenting, a creative endeavor requires loads of time, patience, and trial and error.